Amortization: –A gradual paying off of a debt by regular periodic installments which include interest and principal.

 D: Stay away from D properties, bad areas.

-Purchase Money Mortgage: – Another term for owner financing.
+Purchase Money Mortgage: – a mortgage issued to the borrower by the seller of a home as part of the purchase transaction.
+Another term for owner financing.

 RUBS: – Ratio Utility Billing System.
 A system of allowing the tenants pay for a portion of the utilities, such as water, gas, electric and garbage.